Best free PC games to play today

 The gameplay itself is much more straightforward as well, free of some of the more obtuse gameplay systems that you either love or hate in the Monster Hunter series.
 The core DNA of the series, however, is there – hunt monsters, craft gear, hunt more monsters, making it one of the best free games to have right now.

 World of Tanks is a different kind of MMO, as you may have already guessed from the title.
 Team-based, massively multiplayer action with a wide array of war machines to drive into battle awaits, with new players able to jump into the fray right away.

 The upgrade system lets you personalize, while being surrounded by an entire army at all times to remind you that loners won’t make it on the battlefield.
 But be forewarned: get sucked in, and you may find yourself spending a hefty sum on great big chunks of virtual metal.

 Some premium tanks go for just a few dollars, while others require a bit more coin.
 You can see where maker Wargaming is earning some money from World of Tanks enthusiasts.
 Still, this doesn’t stop it from being one of the best free games right now.

 Best free PC games: 11 - 12

 11. Heroes of the Storm

-It was only a matter of time before Blizzard entered the fray in the MoBA phenomenon, and with Heroes of the Storm, we’re left asking: what took it so long?
-It’s an amazingly approachable esports title, sitting somewhere between League of Legends and DOTA 2 in terms of complexity, but with the added bonus of playing characters you know and love.
+It was only a matter of time before Blizzard joined the fray in the MoBA phenomenon, and with Heroes of the Storm, we’re only left asking: what took it so long?
+It’s an astonishingly approachable esports title, sitting somewhere between League of Legends and DOTA 2 in terms of complexity, but with the added bonus of playing characters you know and love.

 You read that right: the roster is made up entirely of Blizzard characters from across its library of classic games.
 If you’ve ever wondered who would win in a fight between Thrall and Kerrigan, Heroes of the Storm can show you how that fight plays out on the battlefield.